particle-iot/docs/src/content/getting-started/integrations/community-integrations/weather.md

 - The location is only stored in your browser until you close this tab.

-## Using the OpenWeather One Call API
+## Using the OpenWeather one call API

 This control uses the OpenWeather [One Call API](https://openweathermap.org/api/one-call-api).
 It can return a great deal of information, and excluding the parts you don't care about can make the responses faster and a more reasonable size.
 The default setting of the checkboxes only includes the current and daily information.